 About the Materials Research Society

-MRS is an organization of nearly 14,000 materials researchers from academia, industry and government worldwide, and a recognized leader in promoting the advancement of interdisciplinary materials research and technology to improve the quality of life.
+MRS is an organization of over 13,000 materials researchers from academia, industry and government worldwide, and a recognized leader in promoting the advancement of interdisciplinary materials research and technology to improve the quality of life.
 MRS members are students and professionals hailing from physics, chemistry, biology, mathematics and engineering—the full spectrum of materials research.
-Headquartered in Warrendale, Pennsylvania (USA), MRS membership now spans over 80 countries, with 45 percent of members residing outside the United States.
+Headquartered in Warrendale, Pennsylvania (USA), MRS membership now spans 90 countries, with approximately 45 percent of members residing outside the United States.

 MRS serves and engages members across generations to advance their careers and promote materials research and innovation.
 The Society produces high-quality meetings and publications, assuring that members of all career stages can present and publish their most important and timely work to an international and interdisciplinary audience.
 MRS continues to expand its professional development portfolio, as well as promote diversity and inclusion in the scientific workforce, with career services for researchers worldwide.
 The Society advocates for the importance of scientific research and innovation to policymakers and the community.
 And the MRS Awards program honors those whose work has already had a major impact in the field, as well as those whose work shows great promise for future leadership.